 How it works:

-ACT can be expressed entirely by mathematics, or be translated into words.
-The equations of the theory essentially work to decrease deflection.
-Deflection is the distance between the transient impression and the fundamental sentiment of an identity or an event.
-Every identity, behavior, mood, object, etc. has a cultural sentiment.
-Just as a computer can express everything in binary code by using ones and zeros, ACT can define everything using numerical points along three explanatory dimensions: Evaluation, Potency, and Activity.
+Every social identity, behavior, emotion, mood, trait, place, has a cultural sentiment.
+Just as a computer can represent everything in binary code by using ones and zeros, affect control theory can represent every element of social interaction using numerical points along three explanatory dimensions: Evaluation, Potency, and Activity.
 These dimensions are universal and fully descriptive using direction and magnitude combinations along the three dimensions.
-For instance, a very good, very powerful, very active identity might be someone like a hero, firefighter, or winner, while a very bad, very powerful, very active identity might be someone like a drug dealer or a brute.
-People seek to observe harmony between all elements of an event.
+For instance, very good, very powerful, very active identities include heros, firefighters, and winners, while very bad, very powerful, very active identities include drug dealers and brutes.
+The meanings of identities evoke expectations for identity consistent behaviors.
 A mother kissing a child is in keeping with cultural sentiments.
 A mother insulting and demeaning a child is not in keeping with cultural sentiments, and causes deflection.
 She has just done something much less good, powerful, and active than a mother normally does to a child.
-You may, as an observer, now have more negative feelings about this particular mother, but it does not change your sense of how positive, powerful, and active "a mother" in general is supposed to be.
-Your cultural sentiment about mothers remains stable, and is the reference point against which you unfavorably compare this particular mother.
-ACT expresses these culture-specific sentiment confirmations mathematically, using weights for cultural terms, and markers and modifiers for things like emotion and setting.
+You may, as an observer, now have more negative feelings about this particular mother.
+That does not necessarily change your sense of how positive, powerful, and active "a mother" in general is supposed to be.
+By default, affect control theory assumes that your cultural sentiments about mothers remain stable, and become the reference points against which you unfavorably compare this particular mother.
+Affect control theory expresses these culture-specific process of responding to soial events mathematically, using weights to represent the cultural rules that govern the relationship between the identities and behaviors.
 These equations allow predictions of likely and unlikely ways that an interaction may play out in a given culture.